drakakisgeo/virtuemart-skroutz/README.md

-# Joomla/Virtuemart 2.0 Skroutz Generator V. 1.0 BETA
+# Joomla/Virtuemart 2.0 Skroutz Generator V.1.0.1 BETA
 ==================
 Virtuemart XML generator for Skroutz.gr.
 A flexible, very light and easy to follow script that you can use to generate the XML file Skroutz.gr needs from e-stores.
-This scripts was tested with Joomla 2.5.8 and Virtuemart 2.0.18a
+This scripts was tested with Joomla 2.5.8 and Virtuemart 2.0.18a.
+Feel free to contribute in anyway.

 ## What can you do with it?